Online School FAQs

-What grades are offered by Florida Cyber Charter Academy?
+What grades are offered by Florida Cyber Charter Academy (FLCCA)?

 What subjects will my child study?

 Language arts, reading, math, science, history, and physical education are the core courses, with art and music as electives.
-High school students can take a world language course, and they will have access to AP courses as well.
-World languages are also offered to students grades four and up.
-Visit our K-8 online courses and high school online courses section.
+High school students can take world language courses.
+World languages are also offered to students in grades four and up.
+Visit our K–8 online courses and high school online courses section.

 Does the program provide textbooks and other instructional materials?